kiran-g/katacoda-scenarios/dockerintro/manageimagesandcontainers/step6.md

     `echo "VOLUMETEST" > /root/volume/index3.html`{{execute}}

-3. Run the new image again with t
+3. Run the new image again with the this directory mounted as a volume on the nginx  web root

     `docker run -d -p 80:80 -v /root/volume/:/usr/share/nginx/html/  nginx-new`{{execute}}